Learning Path 8 - Lab 1 - Exercise 2 - Threat Hunting using Notebooks with Microsoft Sentinel

 -

-Clear all the results from the notebook by selecting the Clear all outputs from the command bar and follow the Getting Started tutorial.
+Clear all the results from the notebook by selecting the Clear all outputs (Eraser icon) from the command bar and follow the Getting Started tutorial.
 Hint: This can be found by selecting the ellipsis (…) from the command bar.